-How to Clear Your Browser’s Cache
+How to Clear Cache in WordPress

 When you visit a new website, your browser typically saves information that enables its pages to load more quickly the next time around.
 However, too much of this ‘cached’ data can slow down your browser.
 It can also prevent you from seeing any new changes that were made to the site.

 Fortunately, clearing out old cached data is simple.
 In fact, most browsers provide quick methods for doing so.
 Performing this task periodically will speed up your browsing experience, and make it possible to see more current website versions.

 In this post, we’ll introduce the different types of caches and talk more about what it means to clear them.
 Plus, we’ll show you how to clear your cache in the most popular web browsers.
 Let’s get started!

 When you visit a website – whether from your desktop, tablet, or phone – data caching usually occurs.
 Essentially, your browser will save certain website files to your device, in order to streamline your next visit.
 With this cache in place, the website will load more quickly.